dirvine/data_chain/docs/0029-data-chains.md

   the contents creates a new piece of immutable data).
 - Structured data, a data type that has a fixed name, but mutable contents.
 - GROUP_SIZE, the number of nodes surrounding a network address.
-- QUORUM, the number of the GROUP that is considered large enough that a decision is valid.
-In this paper this number is considered a majority (i.e. (GROUP_SIZE / 2) + 1)
-- Chain consensus, the fact that QUORUM number of signatories exist in the next link (`DataBlock` as described below) that also exist in the previous block.
+- Chain consensus, the fact that majority number of signatories exist in the next link (`DataBlock` as described below) that also exist in the previous block.
 - Churn event, a change in the group, either by a node leaving or a node joining.